devconcept/multer-gridfs-storage/README.md

 Type: **Object**

-Required if `url` option is not present
+Required if [`url`](https://github.com/devconcept/multer-gridfs-storage#url) option is not present

 The [gridfs-stream](https://github.com/aheckmann/gridfs-stream/) instance to use.

 If this option is provided files are stored using this stream.
-The connection should be opened or the module might fail to store incoming files since no connection test is made.
+The connection should be open or the module might fail to store incoming files since no connection test is made.
 This option is useful when you have an existing GridFS object and want to reuse it to upload your files.